Torsion primes for elliptic curves over degree 8 number fields: Verifying assumption (a)

 \section{Verifying assumption (a)}

-Let $p$ be a prime, $l$ a prime distinct from $p$.
-Suppose $\bar{x}\in X_{1}(p)^{(d)}(\mathds{F}_{l})$.
-We recall assumption a) of Lemma \ref{MainStrategy}: if $\bar{x}$ is the sum of images of images of rational cusps under $red_{l}$ then the residue class of $\bar{x}$ contains at most one rational point.
+Let $\ell$ and $p$ be distinct primes.
+Suppose $\bar{x}\in X_{1}(p)^{(d)}(\mathds{F}_{\ell})$.
+We recall assumption (a) of Lemma \ref{MainStrategy}: if $\bar{x}$ is the sum of images of rational cusps under $\redl$ then the residue class of $\bar{x}$ contains at most one rational point.
 Before stating the main strategy used to verify that this assumption holds, we state an important result that is used in the proof.